Announcement Type: Initial notice of Funds Availability (NOFA) inviting applications from qualified organizations for Fiscal Year 2007 funding.

 (3) Factor 5.0 or lower: 0 points.

-Example: Of the total housing units in the service area, 5.0 percent lack complete plumbing and 4.5 percent lack complete kitchen facilities, according to Census 2000.
-Adding these two percentages provides a “deficient housing index” of 9.5.
+Of the total housing units in the service area, 5.0 percent lack complete plumbing and 4.5 percent lack complete kitchen facilities, according to Census 2000.
+Adding these two percentages provides a ‘deficient housing index’ of 9.5.
 This is 4.5 points above the National Non-Metropolitan Area Average of 5.0.
-This would result Start Printed Page 30066in a score of 17 points (9.5 “ 5.0 = 4.5 × 3.75 = 16.875).
+This would result in a score of 17 points (9.5 − 5.0 = 4.5 × 3.75 = 16.875).

 (C) For programs serving multi-county areas, scoring will be determined based upon the combined totals for the counties entire service area.
 County data (not smaller areas) will be used for evaluation.

-(vi) The extent to which the program is effective in providing expected benefits to low-income families.
+(vii) The extent to which the program is effective in providing expected benefits to low-income families.
 Measured by the proposed total number of low-income participants who obtain suitable housing within the period of the grant as a result of participation in the comprehensive TSA program.
-More than 25 new homeowners: 5 points, OR more than 50 new homeowners: 10 points.
+More than 25 but less than 50 new homeowners: 5 points, OR more than 50 new homeowners: 10 points.

-(vii) The services the applicants will provide are not presently available in the proposed service area to assist low-income families in obtaining or maintaining occupancy of adequate housing and the extent of duplication of technical and supervisory assistance activities currently provided for low-income families.
+(ix) The services the applicant will provide are not presently available in the proposed service area to assist low-income families in obtaining or maintaining occupancy of adequate housing and the extent of duplication of technical and supervisory assistance activities currently provided for low-income families.
 Measured by comments received.
 Proposed services not duplicated in the area: 10 points.

-(viii) The extent of citizen and local government participation and involvement in the development of the preapplication and the project and coordination with other Federal, State or local technical and/or supervisory assistance programs.
+(x) The extent of citizen and local government participation and involvement in the development of the preapplication and project and coordination with other Federal, State or local technical and/or supervisory assistance programs.
 Measured by letter(s) or similar documentation from local government officials, businesses and individuals detailing participation and coordination in the project by groups other than the applicant.
-Evidence of participation in the project by groups other than the applicant: 10 points.
+Letters of support from local or State government entities stating the project is beneficial and non-duplicative: 5 points.

 VI.
 Award Administration Information

-Upon notification that the applicant has been tentatively selected for funding, the State Office will notify the applicant and provide instructions for preparation of a formal application.
-The applicant will submit all completed forms required for a formal application and provide whatever additional information is requested to the Area Office within 30 days.
+Upon notification that the applicant has been tentatively selected for funding based on its preapplication, the State Office will notify the applicant and provide instructions for preparation of a formal application.
+The applicant will submit all completed forms required for a formal application and whatever additional needed information that is requested to the Area Office within 30 days.

 The Area Office will assemble a formal application docket, which will include the following:

 (2) Any comments received in accordance with 7 CFR part 3015, subpart V, “Intergovernmental Review of Department of Agriculture Programs and Activities.”
-See RD Instruction 1940-J, available in any Rural Development Office.
+See RD Instruction 1940-J (available in any USDA Rural Development Office).

 (4) Grant Agreement.